Correlation Between Swiss Life and Logitech International

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Logitech International SA are ranked lower than 13 (%) of all global equities and portfolios over the last 90 days.
-In spite of fairly abnormal basic indicators, Logitech International showed solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Logitech International SA are ranked lower than 9 (%) of all global equities and portfolios over the last 90 days.
+In spite of fairly abnormal basic indicators, Logitech International may actually be approaching a critical reversion point that can send shares even higher in September 2025.

 Swiss Life and Logitech International Volatility Contrast